VaibhavNagrale007/AbstractFactoryDesignPattern/README.md

 6. **Unit Tests (AbstractFactoryTests):**
 - Tests the functionality of the abstract factory pattern.
-- Check if the factories create the expected types of shapes.
+- Check if the factories create the expected types of shapes and colors.

 # Environment
 - **Visual Studio 2022:** The integrated development environment (IDE) used for creating, editing, building, and running C# projects.